-There’s no one-size-fits-all answer to the question of when a guy should start shaving.
-Some will notice their first facial hair from as early as aged nine, while others won’t get any until their late teens.
-Most guys in the UK (85%) first notice facial hair between the ages of 12 and 16, and 76% shaved for the first time between 14 and 17.
+There’s no one-size-fits-all answer to the question of when a guy should first shave.
+First facial hair can grow from as early as age nine, while others won’t get any until their late teens.
+In a 2018 survey of around 3,738 men in the UK, we found that 85% first noticed facial between the ages of 12 and 16, and 76% shaved for the first time between 14 and 17.

 Where Does Facial Hair Grow First?